harlan-zw/laravel-2h-coding-challenge/code/0-Task.md

 - Tests
 - Other best practices or development tools that would be useful

-They just ask you to please not break the `/calculate` endpoint.
+They just ask you to "please not break the `/calculate` endpoint".

 #### 2. Add /tax endpoint

 The team would like a new endpoint `/tax` to calculate how much tax the coach will need to pay on their income.

-Your endpoint should take the hourly rate of the coach, the hours worked per week.
+Your endpoint should take the coach's hourly rate and the hours worked per week.
 It needs to calculate how much tax they have to pay weekly, fortnightly, monthly and annually, similar to the `/calculate` endpoint.

 The calculation should be based on their Taxable income, which is income after the CoachConnect fee (13.5% fee after $1,000).